 Your device may have sensors that can be used to better understand your location and movement.
-For example, an accelerometer can be used to determine your speed and a gyroscope to figure out your direction of travel.
+For example, an accelerometer can be used to determine your speed and a gyroscope to work out your direction of travel.
+Learn more about how we use location information.